 If you want to walk through several, specific notes, select them and choose Start Presentation.
 Now, using the left and right arrows will only move you among those notes.

 You can throw just about anything into an Evernote note.
 Likewise, you can show just about anything when you’re in Presentation Mode.
 If your note contains images, PDFs, spreadsheets, or documents, simply click on the file and you’ll enter a full-screen view of the attachment.
 When you’re done, hit ESC to return to your presentation.

 At Evernote, we use Presentation Mode in almost all of our meetings.
 Usually, we’re showing something that’s still in process, and so these meeting are opportunities for others to give feedback.

 That’s why we built multiple monitor support into Presentation Mode.
 When you attach your computer to another screen, one view is the presentation view, and the other view is the regular Evernote layout.
 This allows the presenter to make changes to the note in real-time as meeting participants share their thoughts.
 Those updates immediately show up on the presentation screen.

 The beauty of Presentation Mode is in its simplicity: a solid background and a clean text layout.
 Sometimes, black text on a white background doesn’t match the aesthetic you’re going for.
 If that’s the case, you can switch into Night Mode, which inverts the colors.
 Just click on the sun icon in the top right corner when in a presentation.

 Create a Table of Contents with Note Links

-This is a great advanced tip for multiple-note presentations.
-Create a new note and paste note links from all the notes that you plan on presenting into it.
+This is a great advanced tip for multiple note presentations.
+Create a new note and paste note links from all the notes that you plan on presenting.
 In effect, you’ve created a table of contents for your presentation.
 Start your presentation from the note that contains the note links and click to jump to other notes as needed.